Youth Harmony Festival - Energizing Young Singers in Wisconsin

 What was initially a contest to identify the #1 barbershop and treble quartets in the state has developed into an event to give young men and women some new tools to enhance their enjoyment and success in making harmony.

-The Wisconsin Youth Harmony Festival (WYHF) began in 2015.
+The first festival was held at Silver Lake College in Manitowoc in 2015.
 It was the brainchild of Bill Schmitt, the son of Jim Schmitt who sang lead in the 1951 International Champion Quartet, the Schmitt Brothers.
 He said, “My dad was in High School when he was introduced to barbershop music.
 From there, he sang in contests and spent 45 years performing all over the world.
 Singing barbershop changed his life.
 Our family wanted to offer that same opportunity to young people today.”

 Bill sought the assistance of Jack Ryback, then the Land O’Lakes (LOL) District VP of Contest and Judging, and Bob Brey, LOL District Secretary.
 Together they submitted a request to the Barbershop Harmony Society (BHS) and were awarded a grant to establish what was then called the Wisconsin High School Barbershop Quartet Festival and Contest.
 The idea was to offer quartets the opportunity to perform in front of Barbershop Harmony Society judges and give them positive evaluations to help improve their singing, sound, and presentation.

 Initial funding for the Festival came from BHS grants, supplemented by the Clipper City Chordsmen in 2016.
 The Festival now depends on choruses and quartets, as well as corporate and individual donors from around the state, to continue its mission to help young singers learn more about singing in 4-part harmony.